 Angry Tunisian football fans who set sail for Italy return

-- The Tunisian Football Federation (FTF) on October 17 slapped a one-year ban on CS Chebba, citing an incomplete and late application dossier
+- The supporters of the Croissant Sportif Chebbien team were protesting the one-year ban slapped on the team

-- “We have decided to return to the port, and believe in the goodwill of the authorities,” a supporter said
+- The Tunisian Football Federation (FTF) suspended CS Chebba for filing an incomplete and late application dossier

 TUNIS: Five fishing boats crammed with 300 Tunisian football fans who set sail for Italy to protest at sanctions against their club returned home Friday after a day at sea.